 Nanomedicine is the cutting edge in bioengineering.
-The field of bionanotechnology has grown by leaps and bounds in the last 15 years due to the advent of new detection technologies.
+This field has grown by leaps and bounds in the last 20 years due to the advent of new detection technologies.
 A combination of biology and nanotechnology, bionanotechnology is of great interest in the biomedical industry.
 It is commonly used when many fields (such as biology, chemistry, nanomedicine and engineering) overlap.
 The journal article introduces students to advanced scientific writing and reading, important skills for engineers.

 After this activity, students should be able to:

 - Review and discuss a journal article.

 - Explain how bionanotechnology encorporates quantum dots.

 More Curriculum Like This

 Through three teacher-led demonstrations, students are shown samplers of real-world nanotechnology applications involving ferrofluids, quantum dots and gold nanoparticles.
 This nanomaterials engineering lesson introduces practical applications for nanotechnology and some scientific principles relate...